 What powers does a special counsel have?

 The special counsel has the powers of a US attorney - meaning he can subpoena records and bring criminal charges.
-And he has done so.
+And Mr Mueller did so.

 He can also prosecute anyone who interferes in his investigation through crimes including perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses.

 The special counsel can also ask for his jurisdiction to be widened, and is not supervised on a day-to-day basis.

 Who works for him?

-The justice department has provided staff that can work for Mr Mueller, and he can also ask for specific people from both inside and outside the department.
+The justice department provided staff, and the special counsel can also ask for specific people from both inside and outside the department.

 Who can get rid of a special counsel?

-Mr Barr can fire the special counsel for the following reasons: misconduct, dereliction of duty, incapacity, conflict of interest or for other "good cause", including violation of department policies.
+Mr Barr can fire a special counsel for the following reasons: misconduct, dereliction of duty, incapacity, conflict of interest or for other "good cause", including violation of department policies.

-Will the public get to read his report?
+Will the public get to read the full report?